DART: A Server-side Plug-in for Resource-efficient Robust Federated Learning: Abstract

 \section{Abstract}

-Federated learning (FL) accelerates the deployment of deep learning models on edge devices while preserving data privacy.
-However, FL systems face challenges due to client-side constraints on computational resources, and from a lack of robustness to common corruptions such as noise, blur, and weather effects.
+Federated learning (FL) emerged as a popular distributed algorithm to train machine learning models on edge devices while preserving data privacy.
+However, FL systems face challenges due to client-side computational constraints and from a lack of robustness to naturally occurring common corruptions such as noise, blur, and weather effects.
 Existing robust training methods are computationally expensive and unsuitable for resource-constrained clients.
-We propose FedERL, federated efficient and robust learning, as the first work to explicitly address corruption robustness under time and energy constraints on the client side.
-At its core, FedERL employs a novel data-agnostic robust training (DART) method on the server to enhance robustness without access to the training data.
-In doing so, FedERL ensures zero robustness overhead for clients.
-Extensive experiments demonstrate FedERL's ability to handle common corruptions at a fraction of the time and energy cost of traditional robust training methods.
-In scenarios with limited time and energy budgets, FedERL surpasses the performance of traditional robust training, establishing it as a practical and scalable solution for real-world FL applications.
+We propose a novel data-agnostic robust training (DART) plug-in that can be deployed in any FL system to enhance robustness at \emph{zero} client overhead.
+DART operates at the server-side and does not require private data access, ensuring seamless integration in existing FL systems.
+Extensive experiments showcase DART's ability to enhance robustness of state-of-the-art FL systems, establishing it as a practical and scalable solution for real-world robust FL deployment.